Great to have you on the most important and by virtue of consensus, the most correct radio talk show in history.

 It just had more time.

-That communist nation could have revolutionized the entire world and showed us all how to do it.
+And that communist nation could have revolutionized the entire world and showed us all how to do it.

 And now Russia's coming back.

-The Dow Jones industrial average is over 13,000.
+The Dow Jones Industrial Average is over 13,000.

 It's setting records and so forth.

-The inequities, the wage gaps, the unhappiness, the fear, the uh over the loss of jobs, the fact that we're just one paycheck away from being homeless.
+But today, in the New York Times and other places, we've got stories on the squeeze that's occurring to people in the middle class, the inequities, the wage gaps, the unhappiness, the fear, the over loss of jobs, the fact that we're just one paycheck away from being homeless.

 So many Americans are being left out.